INSIGHT | NEW ENTRANTS

 Civil penalty provisions

 The AML/CTF Act introduces new civil penalty provisions related to the development and maintenance of an AML/CTF program, increasing the regulatory risk related to non-compliance.
-These include civil penalty provisions for failure to document an AML/CTF program, failure of the AML/CTF Program to cover mandated requirements, and failure to notify the governing body of AML/CTF program changes.
+These include civil penalty provisions for failure to document an AML/CTF program, failure of the AML/CTF program to cover mandated requirements, and failure to notify the governing body of AML/CTF program changes.

 We are here to help

-Although the new AML/CTF requirements won't be enforced until 2026, it is vital to start planning and preparing for compliance with AML/CTF requirements now.
 With a short lead time to compliance and limited AML/CTF experts across Australia, demand will only continue to increase as the compliance date approaches.
-If you would like to discuss any of the above with one of our AML/CTF specialists, please reach out.

 Learn more about how our Anti-Money Laundering reforms services can help you